alan-turing-institute/the-turing-way-book/content/make/make.md

 ### Blogs

 Of course we are not the first to suggest the use of Make for reproducibility!
-The blog posts cited here were found after the above tutorial was written, but can add further information and examples.
+The blog posts cited below were found after the above tutorial was written, but can add further information and examples.

 - [Reproducibility is
   hard](https://kbroman.wordpress.com/tag/reproducible-research/).
 Discusses